 3. Discuss the results with students.
 Discuss similarities and differences among students' energy habits.

 4. Tell students how saving energy can help save the planet.
 Share these Power of Green facts:

 - The average shower uses 2 gallons of water every minute.
 You can save 10 gallons of water a day by taking a 5-minute-shorter shower.
 That's 300 gallons a month!

-- If every American replaced just one lightbulb with an Energy Star–rated CFL, we would save enough energy to light more than 3 million homes for a year.
+- If every American home replaced their five most frequently used light fixtures or bulbs in them with ENERGY STAR certified LED bulbs, we would save enough energy to light 33 million homes for a year.

 - More than 200 million trees are saved each year as a result of recycling.